shopware/docs/guides/plugins/plugins/checkout/order/listen-to-order-changes.md

 ## Reading changeset

 Due to performance reasons, a changeset of the write operation is not automatically added to the event parameter.
-In order to force Shopware to generate a changeset, we need to listen to another event.
+To force Shopware to generate a changeset, we need to listen to another event.

-For this we're going to use the [PreWriteValidationEvent](https://github.com/shopware/shopware/blob/v6.6.9.0/src/Core/Framework/DataAbstractionLayer/Write/Validation/PreWriteValidationEvent.php), which is triggered **before** the write result set is generated.
+For this, we're going to use the [PreWriteValidationEvent](https://github.com/shopware/shopware/blob/v6.6.9.0/src/Core/Framework/DataAbstractionLayer/Write/Validation/PreWriteValidationEvent.php), which is triggered **before** the write result set is generated.

 ```php
 // <plugin root>/src/Service/ListenToOrderChanges.php